Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 Where to Upload?

 You can send our Support Team your SVG file and we'll take care of uploading it to your account.
-Just click the 'Need Help' button in the lower-left corner of any Remo Conference webpage and upload the SVG file.

 Please give your custom floor plan to us at least 7 days before your event.
 This gives us enough time to identify any technical issues with your design, and if there are, help you to resolve them.